UB-Mannheim/sci-work-course/README.md

 # my-master-thesis
-Skeleton repository for a Master thesis project
+All the files for my Master thesis on "Yakshaving"

+(c) 2015 Phineas Poopenberger